The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 Can not create a quiesced snapshot because the create snapshot operation exceeded the time limit for holding off I/O in the frozen virtual machine.

-- Backup applications, such as VMware Data Recovery, fail with the error:
+- Backup applications, such as VMware Data Recovery, fails with the error:

 Failed to create snapshot for <vmname>, error -3960 (cannot quiesce virtual machine)